55 Sublime Small Bathroom Design Ideas: Best Remodeling Tips and Layouts

 If you decide to go it alone, the key is to plan, plan, plan.
 Make sure you are 100% aware of where your electrical fittings, fixtures, and plumbing are located in your bathroom before jumping into the design process.
 Be mindful of your measurements when remodeling a small bathroom - it’s no use deciding you’ll put a toilet in one place and then finding you can’t open the door later.
 With that in mind, think about where your pieces will go.
 This vision will decide everything else!

-Once you’ve installed all your fixtures, that’s when to start on tiling.
+Once you’ve installed all your fixtures, start on tiling.
 Make sure you choose the right tiles and the right design, as they will influence the whole look of your bathroom.
 And, even more importantly, measure and triple-check to avoid wonky tiling.
 In such a small bathroom, mistakes will be obvious.

 Follow on with painting, wallpapering, and finally, add those finishing designs like vanity and any little details.
 Your small bathroom is almost finished!
 Some guides suggest leaving the toilet until last to avoid damaging it while remodeling and decorating.